 Culture Route: Tirana, Berat and Gjirokastër

 This is the route for travelers who want to understand Albania, not just photograph it.
-You’ll walk through two UNESCO World Heritage towns, explore Cold War bunkers, and eat some of the best food in the Balkans — all for less than a weekend in most European capitals.
+You’ll walk through two UNESCO World Heritage towns, explore Cold War bunkers, and eat some of the best food in the Balkans — for less than a weekend in most European capitals.

-Day 1: Tirana
+Day 1 — Tirana

 Start in the capital.
 Tirana is chaotic, colorful, and more interesting than most itineraries give it credit for.
-The communist-era buildings painted in geometric neon patterns, the Ottoman mosque sitting next to a Soviet-style plaza, the converted bunker museums — it’s a city that wears its contradictions openly.
+The communist-era buildings painted in geometric neon patterns, the Ottoman mosque next to a Soviet-style plaza, the converted bunker museums — it’s a city that wears its contradictions openly.

 After lunch, head to Bunk’Art 2 in the city center.
-This converted Cold War bunker documents the Sigurimi (secret police) era through photographs, surveillance equipment, and interrogation room recreations.
+This converted Cold War bunker documents the Sigurimi (secret police) era through photographs, surveillance equipment, and interrogation-room recreations.
 It takes about 90 minutes and hits harder than you expect.

 Spend the evening in the Blloku neighborhood.
 This entire district was sealed off for Communist Party elites until 1991 — now it’s the city’s liveliest area for restaurants and bars.
 On my last visit, the terrace tables at Radio Bar filled up by 7 p.m. on a Thursday.